bitechdev/python-postgresql-modules/docs/rst.rst

 I'm a link to `an awesome open source project <https://intel.github.io/dffml>`_

-This is a link to a method :meth:`pgsql-utils.aclass.MiscClass.load`
+This is a link to a method :meth:`pgsql_utils.aclass.MiscClass.load`

-This is a link to a class :class:`pgsql-utils.importable.SomeClass`
+This is a link to a class :class:`pgsql_utils.importable.SomeClass`

 .. code-block:: python